Saturday, December 29, 2007

 Ink: Bordering Blue, So Saffron, Basic Black, Pumpkin Pie

-So Saffron Bordering Blue, More Mustard, Whisper White, Vellum card stock
+Paper: So Saffron Bordering Blue, More Mustard, Whisper White, Vellum card stock

 Accessories: French Blue Grosgrain Ribbon